DeityVengy/Star-Wars-Genesis-Timeline/README.md

 - The cease-fire between the Shadow Collective and Rebel Alliance ends.
 The hyperspace lanes between Rebel and Imperial space are overrun by Shadow Collective sanctioned pirates, effectively splitting the Galaxy.

 ### 3 ADT
 - The Neo Crusaders switch to the offensive and begin their galaxy-wide Crusade.
+- The Empire establishes an extensive mining campaign on Geonosis

 ### 5 ADT
 - Nar Shaddaa and the Hutts officially join the Rebel Alliance.